Giuseppe Calì: Biography

 His first major work, The Death of Dragut from 1867, is still deemed a masterpiece; it was purchased by the government and placed on permanent display in the armory of the Grandmaster's Palace, Valletta - then later at the Museum of Fine Arts, today's MUŻA.
 The influences of both Mancinelli and Morelli are visible in the Death of Dragut and in other works of his early period.

 Calì's art soon found wide acceptance in Malta, where he got employed in decorating private houses with landscapes and portraits.
 Only after 1870 Calì started to accept Church commissions.
 In 1881 he pained St. Jerome at the Sacro Cuor Church in Sliema, also deemed among his major works.

 Calì married Perennia Pace from Senglea in 1871, with whom had 11 children.
 In order to sustain the family, he got employed as art teacher at the Lyceum.

 As an established authority in the artistic scene in the island, Calì started to grow his own school, favouring the style of Verismo over the rampant Neo-Classicism and academicism.
 Among his students were his son Ramiro Raffaele Calì, Raphael Bonnici Calì, Gianni Vella and Ignatio Cefai.

 He died in Valletta and was commemorated by the Republic of Malta with a series of four postage stamps in 1996, and a coin in 2004.
 His son Ramiro Calì was also a painter.
+A bust of him is located behind the Malta Stock Exchange in the Upper Barrakka Gardens in Valletta.